1 Carat Diamond Price: Get Maximum Value

 Can you afford a 1-carat diamond for your engagement ring?
-Learn why there is such a huge price difference in diamonds and how much you can expect to pay.
+This article will help you figure out how much you can expect to pay.

-To most diamond shoppers, carat is perhaps the most important.
-Most people prioritize the size of the diamond.
-Size is the most visible factor, and many see it as a symbol of wealth and affection.
+For most, carat is perhaps the most important aspect of a diamond because the size is the most visible factor.
+Many see it as a symbol of both wealth and affection.

-A 1-carat diamond is the magic goal that most people try to reach.
-It’s a nice whole number.
-It’s a good size to show off and feel proud, while not breaking the bank.
+A 1-carat diamond is the goal most people try to reach.
+It's a nice whole number, and it's a good size that you can show off and feel proud of without breaking the bank.

 Learn about 1 carat diamond prices, so you don't get ripped off.
-In this guide, we'll explain:
+In this guide, you'll learn:

 HOW MUCH DOES A 1 CARAT DIAMOND COST?

 The best value is somewhere in the middle.
 An ideal cut diamond of H color and VS2 clarity could look flawless and colorless.
-And it’ll run you just about $6k.
+And it'll cost you just about $6k.

-The shape of the diamond greatly affects price too.
-Round brilliant diamonds are always the priciest.
-The most rough material is lost when cutting them.
+The shape of a diamond greatly affects price too.
+Round, brilliant diamonds are always the priciest.
+The roughest material is lost when cutting them.
 Shapes like emerald cut and cushion cut tend to be the least expensive.

 Search for 1 Carat Diamonds

-To help you get a better idea of what you can expect to pay, we put together these price charts for a 1 carat diamond.
+To help you get a better idea of what you can expect to pay, we put together some price charts for 1-carat diamonds.

-This chart shows the price ranges of a 1 carat ideally cut diamond.
-Based on the color and clarity grades, you can see the vast pricing difference.
+This chart below shows the price ranges of a 1-carat, ideally-cut diamond.
+Based on the color and clarity grades, you can easily see the vast pricing difference.

 1 Carat Diamond Round - Ideal Cut

-There is still a pretty big range even for diamonds with identical grades.
+You'll also notice a pretty big range, even within identical grades.
 How can diamonds of the same size, cut, color, and clarity be so different in price?

-For one, different labs could grade diamonds differently.
-We only recommend GIA and AGS, as they have the highest standards.
-And diamonds are also priced based on value.
-For example, two diamonds could both have a clarity grade of SI1.
-But one diamond has a visible black dot smack in the center.
-And the other has a flaw at the edge that you can’t see with the naked eye.
+For one, labs can grade the same diamonds differently.
+We recommend GIA and AGS, as they have the highest standards.
+Diamonds are also priced based on value.
+For example, two diamonds could both have a clarity grade of SI1, but one of them might have a visible black dot smack in the center while the other has a flaw at the edge that you can't see with the naked eye.

 1 Carat Diamond - Fancy Shaped